 The final scene is very subtle and, well, magical.
 When he is on the train back to London the illusionist shares a compartment with a mother and her young son.
 When the child drops his pencil, which is already quite short from having been pointed several times, the illusionist hides his own, long pencil inside his sleeve and bends forward to hand it to the boy.
 But then he changes his mind and hands back the boy's own pencil.
 There are many ways to read this scene and as I think about it the number of interpretations keeps multiplying.
 It speaks of the wisdom of old-age and the relationship between art and life.
 I admit that it made me cry.
-I'm still moved when I think back.
+I'm still moved when I replay the scene in my mind.

 Another extract from the movie.